meetings/developer-docs/affiliate-installation/README.md

 ##### Tag

-    <script id="mtn_affliate_script" data-api-key="YOUR_API_KEY" data-disable-unregistered="1" defer="defer" src="https://platform.meetin.gs/mtn_affiliate.js" type="text/javascript"></script>
+    <script type="text/javascript" id="mtn_affliate_script" data-api-key="YOUR_API_KEY"
+        src="https://platform.meetin.gs/mtn_affiliate.js" defer="defer"></script>

-##### Editable attributes
+##### Required attributes

-    data-api-key - your own api key
+    data-api-key - Your application ID

-    data-disable-unregistered - if set, buttons are not shown for non Meetin.gs users
+##### Additional attributes

+    data-current-user-token - token which is used to determine if a button belongs to currenty logged in user data-disable-unregistered - if set to 1, buttons are not shown for users who have not registered to Meetin.gs data-disable-autoinit - if set to 1, MTN.init() is not called on page load automatically

-If you add/change page content dynamically, you can always use the following call to intialize the new Meet Me -buttons currently on page.
+If you add/change page content dynamically, you can always use the following call to intialize the new Meet Me -buttons currently on the page.

     MTN.init();